TadiT7/treble_experimentations_wiki/Moto-G6.md

 > Compass working

-*There is no NFC switcher

 ## Next known bugs:
 * Google play services keep crashing (Only on AOSP.
-On RR remix it is working)
+On RR remix it is working) *There is no NFC switch in setting
 * Moto G6 have only one partition (A-only)
 [Treble Checker](https://drive.google.com/open?id=1nO3aStuZ7dY03Vdxkn2y6f1t5FO5cAfg)